0xcert/framework/docs/connectors/atomic-deployments-guide.md

 # Atomic deployments

-The main purpose of atomic deployments is to delegate ETH execution to a third party enabling ETH less transactions.
+The main purpose of atomic deployments is to delegate ETH execution to a third party enabling ETH-less transactions.

-So the difference between doing a normal `AssetLedger`/`ValueLedger` deploy is that in an atomic deploy you specify what kind of ledger you are creating (same as doing a normal deploy) as well as receiver of a value transaction (fee) and who can execute the order (can be set to a direct address or as anyone).
-This enables deployment in a fashion that user defines deploy order and value transfer of some token and anyone that is willing to execute the deployment for the value fee can do it.
+So the difference between doing a normal `AssetLedger`/`ValueLedger` deploy is that in an atomic deploy you specify what kind of ledger you are creating (same as doing a normal deploy), as well as the receiver of a value transaction (fee), and who can execute the order (can be set to a direct address or anyone).
+This enables deployment in a fashion that the user defines deploy order and value transfer of some token, and anyone willing to execute the deployment for the value fee can do it.

-Atomic deployment like atomic orders are created through the `Gateway` which as its name suggests is the gateway to the 0xcert protocol smart contract deployed on the network that enable atomic operations.
+Atomic deployment, like atomic order, is created through the `Gateway`, which, as its name suggests, is the gateway to the 0xcert protocol smart contract, deployed on the network and enabling atomic operations.

-Lets check out an example of both atomic deployments.
+Let's check out an example of both atomic deployments.

-## Prequisites
+## Prerequisites

-In this guide we will assume you have gone trough the [Value Management]() guide and have an `VakueLedger` deployed.
-You will also need two Metamask accounts(create them trough your metamask plugin) that all have some ETH available.
+In this guide, we will assume you have gone through the [Value Management]() guide and have a `ValueLedger` deployed.
+You will also need two MetaMask accounts (create them through your MetaMask plug-in) with some ETH available.

 ## Installation